Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 \section{Illustrative Examples}

-Through several problems in the linear elastic domain, we test the ability of our framework to achieve functional grading that is both smooth and feasible.
-Namely, we design two compliance and two target displacement, i.e., shape morphing, examples.
+Through several linear elastic problems, we test the ability of our framework to achieve smooth and feasible functional grading of microstructure morhpologies.
+Namely, we design two compliance and one shape morphing examples.
 For each case, we study the effects of two sets of basis classes with different morphology types and initial mutual compatibility, as well as the number of new optimal classes, $M$.
-The basis classes and their associated DL models are shown in Sec.~\ref{sec:ex_select}, the compliance studies in Sec.~\ref{sec:ex_mbb}, and finally, the shape morphing examples in Sec.~\ref{sec:ex_match_shape}.